thlorenz/rid-site/content/docs/getting-started/architecture.md

 All logic needed to derive the new state from the previous one as a result of a user interaction is implemented in Rust.
-Flutter only consumes this state and when needed transforms it slightly and only locally to make it presentable via a _Widget_.
+Flutter only consumes this state and when needed transforms it slightly and only locally in order to make it presentable via a _Widget_.

 Flutter should never modify the global application state directly.

 ### Model and Message

-The main model _struct_ of your application holds all its state.
-It can reference other model _structs_ however it should be the only one receiving messages.
+The main model [_struct_](https://doc.rust-lang.org/std/keyword.struct.html) of your application holds all the application's state.
+This main model can reference other model _structs_.

-The message type is defined via an enum.
+The message is defined via an [_enum_](https://doc.rust-lang.org/std/keyword.enum.html).
 It is used to send messages to the model and should be the only means of mutating it.
+The variants of the message _enum_ can have associated data which is used to pass a message payload from Dart (see `Msg::Add(u32)` below).

+In general your application will have **one** _main model struct_ which receives **one** message type.
+Aside from that you can have as many _model_ or other _structs_ and _enums_ as you like.

 **Example**